Updated: Aug 9

 Do we say apple cider or just cider?
-Depending on what country you live, the term can differ.
-In Australia, the fermented alcoholic drink, or the unfiltered and unsweetened non-alcoholic drink, can both be called cider or apple cider.
+Depending on what country you live in, the term can differ.
+In Australia, the fermented alcoholic drink, or the unfiltered and unsweetened non-alcoholic beverage, can both be called cider or apple cider.
 In the U.S. they call the alcoholic one a "hard cider".
-In Canada, cider is alcoholic and apple cider non-alcoholic and Québec uses other French terms.
+In Canada, cider is alcoholic and apple cider non-alcoholic, and Québec uses other French terms.
 But anyway, whatever, they are all made from apple juice and are so delicious and refreshing.
 Sweet, dry, bubbly, fruity, rosé (pink), cloudy, there are varieties for all tastes.
-In Québec, artisanal production of ciders have a long history that began with the first French settlers.
+In Québec, the artisanal production of ciders has a long history that began with the first French settlers.
 After prohibition and the "cider dark age", craft cider culture was revived and many types of cider were innovated, like ice cider, pressed with naturally frozen apples.
-Like the late harvest ice wine, the final result after fermentation is a sweet liquor, higher in alcool percentage than the regular ciders.
+Like the late harvest ice wine, the final result after fermentation is a sweet liquor, higher in alcohol percentage than the regular ciders.
 In Australia, ice ciders are also crafted by freezing concentrated pressed apple juice.
-Cool climate regions are ideal for growing apples and Batlow is famous for its orchards, ciders and snowy mountains view.
-Two local apple growing and cider making families with different styles have welcoming cellar doors near Batlow.
-They both developed various cider types from their apples, and both make ice ciders.
+Cool climate regions are ideal for growing apples and Batlow is famous for its orchards, ciders and snowy mountain view.
+Discover the local apple growers and ciders maker offering different styles and a cellar door near Batlow.

 Batlow Road Ciders • Photography and label design © Bottle and Brush Studio 2019